-If I ever make it back to civilization, I WILL figure out this tubeless thing.
+If I ever make it back to civilization, I WILL figure out how to install tubeless bike tires.

-Spoiler alert: I made it, and true to my word I eventually took the tubeless leap.
-In my garage one day with an under-powered air compressor running off my car’s cigarette lighter, I set up tubeless tires for the first time on my own bike and my husband’s.
+Spoiler alert: I made it, and true to my word I eventually set about learning how to install tubeless tires.
+In my garage one day with an under-powered air compressor running off my car’s cigarette lighter, I installed tubeless tires for the first time on my own bike and my husband’s.

 There’s no shortage of tubeless tire setup tutorials out there already.
 But sometimes the pros leave out important details that may seem obvious to them, but can easily elude a first-timer.
 Those are the details I want to tell you about.

-In this post I’ll share the things I wish I’d known when setting up tubeless tires for the first time.
+In this post I’ll share the things I wish I’d known when mounting tubeless bike tires for the first time.
 Read on to learn from my mistakes.